Revenue Protection

 3. The Supplier has to pay for the costs of the investigation and replacement meter costs etc.

 A major RPS will typically deal with approximately 500 cases of confirmed supply interference per month.
-Our members maintain excellent relations with Ofgem and consumer groups and are proud of their record of operating in such a sensitive area of work with very little adverse customer reaction.
+Our Members maintain excellent relations with Ofgem and consumer groups and are proud of their record of operating in such a sensitive area of work with very little adverse customer reaction.